-Conflict is an expected part of any social situation, including a workplace setting and the key for resolving it lies in the way you will chose to deal with it.
-Denying its existence or trying to avoid it altogether will not help; instead it very likely that it will only make it worse as it can grow in to resentment and create opposing factions within your organisation.
+Conflict is an expected part of any social situation, including a workplace setting and the key to resolving it lies in the way you will choose to deal with it.
+Denying its existence or trying to avoid it altogether will not help; instead it very likely that it will only make it worse as it can grow into resentment and create opposing factions within your organisation.

 Similarly to most problems, the first step towards resolving conflict is to be able to recognise and understand it; only then it will be possible to bring about a quick and fair outcome.

 There is every reason to be positive, however, as most situations involving conflict in the workplace can be resolved without leaving anyone feeling that they have been hard done by.

 Train yourself to recognise conflict early on, even if it’s not easily noticeable.
 In situations where conflict is very apparent, wait for both parties to calm down before you tackle the issue.
 Then act immediately to move things to a reconciliation before the problem becomes bigger than it needs to be.

 Whether you are directly involved in the situation or you are trying to manage it, ask questions, pay attention to what everyone has to say and acknowledge the emotions they are experiencing.
 Work towards understanding the different perspectives and problems while focusing on the problem and its solutions.
 Most importantly, try not to make it personal between those involved as it will potentially escalate things further.

 Ask for solutions

 Rather than proposing all the solutions yourself, ask all parties to contribute actively with realistic scenarios that will eventually lead to a solution.
 Encourage mutual compromises and openness to new ideas.
 Find the middle ground between both parties and start to define and plan the next steps.